cloudflare/cloudflare-docs/products/firewall/src/content/cf-firewall-rules/actions.md

 For example, the _Allow_ action takes precedence over the _Block_ action.
 In a case where a request matches a rule with the _Allow_ action and another with the _Block_ action, precedence resolves the tie, and Cloudflare allows the request.

 There are two exceptions to this behavior: the _Log_ and _Bypass_ actions.
 Unlike other actions, _Log_ and _Bypass_ do not terminate further evaluation within Firewall Rules.
 This means that if a request matches two different rules and one of those rules specifies the _Log_ or _Bypass_ action, the second action will be triggered instead, even though _Log_/_Bypass_ has precedence.
-Although Firewall Rules would not trigger the _Log_ action in this case, Firewall Analytics would still record the hit as an “additional match.”

 <TableWrap>
   <table style="width: 100%">